-You might still be able to access some of your Discord servers when you go on during an outage, but others will likely show an error message after failing to connect.
-This is because, according to Discord, the issue is not something that is impacting the service as a whole and is really only causing problems for a portion of the servers.
+You might still be able to access some of your Discord servers if you manage to sign in during an outage, but others will likely show an error message after failing to connect or may experience trouble connecting and sending messages.

-But this is a big problem for people who can’t get into their servers and talk to friends, co-workers, and other people that they need to communicate with.
+The main issue for many of these larger outages aren’t always made public, but they always cause a problem for people who can’t get into their servers and talk to friends, co-workers, and other people that they need to communicate with.

-So if you are experiencing any of the negative effects of the on-and-off server outages, here is how you can check Discord’s server status.
+So if you’re experiencing any of the negative effects of the on-and-off server outages, here’s how you can check Discord’s server status.

 Discord has a dedicated page to list all server outages and errors that the developers are working on fixing as they’re pointed out or discovered.
 The status page will display all of the ongoing errors under the “Server Outages and Increased API Errors” tab, with previous reports and fixes at the bottom of the page.